A-Journey-Of-Music/blog/content/notes/Review Number 1.md

 In our upcoming update, we will describe the process of refactoring the game in an object-oriented approach.

 ## Final Decision on whether we use MonoGame or Godot
 We finalized our decision to go with MonoGame, as it is the most fitting game engine, for our scope.
-We will tell you more about it in an upcoming blog entry, on why we didn't want to go with [Unity](https://unity.com)or [Unreal](https://www.unrealengine.com).
+We will tell you more about it in an upcoming blog entry, on why we didn't want to go with [Unity](https://unity.com) or [Unreal](https://www.unrealengine.com).

 ## Enhancing of our Game Concept.
 This goal was cut short this week, but we will do it in the upcoming week, we promise ;).